iamdtang/skaterdav85.github.io/_posts/2016-01-09-handling-errors-with-ember-data.md

 {
   "errors": [
     {
-      "detail": "First name is not long enough", "source": {
+      "detail": "Name is not long enough",
+      "source": {
-        "pointer": "data/attributes/first"
+        "pointer": "data/attributes/name"
       }
     }
   ]
 }
 ```

-The property `source.pointer` is a _JSON pointer_ to a specific attribute, the `first` (first name)
+The property `source.pointer` is a _JSON pointer_ to a specific attribute, the `name`
 attribute in this case.
 A JSON pointer is a string using a slash-based syntax
 that identifies a specific value in a JSON document.
 If you were to look at a `user`
 JSON document following JSON API, it would look like this: